- Legal Issues

 Class assignments and notes made available in electronic format

-Psychological disabilities include depression, bipolar disorder (or manic depressive disorder), anxiety disorders including Post Traumatic Stress Disorder, and schizophrenia, among others.
+Psychological disabilities include depression, bipolar disorder, anxiety disorders including Post Traumatic Stress Disorder, and schizophrenia, among others.
 On rare occasions, classroom behavior can become an issue.
 Students with disabilities who violate the student conduct code are subject to discipline according to that code.
 Faculty may want to discuss privately with the student what is and is not appropriate.
 DSS staff is available to consult on these issues.

 Some students undergoing treatment take prescription medication to help control symptoms.
 This medication may have side effects such as drowsiness or disorientation.